MicrosoftEdge/WebView2Feedback/specs/AddHostObjectToScriptWithOrigins.md

         /// Called when a new iframe is created.
 Use FrameDeleted event to listen for
         /// when this iframe goes away.
         event Windows.Foundation.TypedEventHandler<CoreWebView2, CoreWebView2FrameCreatedEventArgs> FrameCreated;
     }
-     runtimeclass CoreWebView2FrameNameChangedEventArgs
-    {
-        /// The new name of the iframe.
-        String Name { get; };
-    }
      runtimeclass CoreWebView2FrameCreatedEventArgs
     {